-My dissertation project, tentatively titled Objects of Correction: English Literature and the Reformation of Punishment, 1516-1773, constructs a critical and imaginative history of rehabilitative punishments from More’s Utopia to the early American penitentiary.
+My dissertation project, tentatively titled Objects of Correction: English Literature and the Reformation of Punishment, 1516-1667, constructs a critical and imaginative history of rehabilitative punishments stretching from More’s Utopia to the early American penitentiary.
 Based in and around London’s first Protestant hospitals and Bridewell Prison, the first House of Correction (established in 1553), Objects of Correction studies how literature, drama, and print practices both addressed and effected penal reforms in early modern England during a crucial period in the rise of what Foucault has called “the correctional world.”

 Previously I worked as a lecturer at Cornell University, where I taught First-Year Writing Seminars on Shakespeare as well as introductory creative writing courses, and where I earned my MFA (2014).
 I hold a bachelor’s degree from Dartmouth College (2010).

 At Princeton I also serve as an adviser for undergraduate students at Mathey College and as an assistant in the Center for Digital Humanities.

 On this site you can find some of my criticism and poetry, as well as conceptual and visual poems.
 You can also find me online at http://scholar.princeton.edu/mpritger/home and http://princeton.academia.edu/MatthewRitger.

 - “Marvell’s double negatives: Oliver Cromwell and ‘An Horatian Ode.'”
 ELH (forthcoming).